scanner docs insights pricing sign in

 Don't Trust Us.
 Verify.

-Every security claim we make is mathematically provable.
-Here's how to verify each one yourself.
+Every security claim we make is verifiable.
+Here's how to check each one yourself.

 1